Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

   #### Card 2 — Why doesn’t repetition alone produce durable learning?

-  Because it doesn’t require effortful retrieval — without retrieval, the memory trace doesn’t strengthen, so it fades quickly.
+  Because just running over the same material doesn’t make your brain work to bring it back on its own, so the memory stays weak and fades quickly.

  ### Illusions of Knowing